cocept/cocept/development/_posts/2011-02-12-twitter-tweets-on-your-blog.markdown

 redirect_from:
   - /how-to/get-twitter-tweets-on-your-website-or-blog/
   - /posts/7-get-twitter-tweets-on-your-website-or-blog/
+excerpt: Twitter has discontinued their tweet API which means this post is now deprecated
 ---

 <p><span style="color: red">Twitter has discontinued their tweet API which means that all third party plugins no longer work.
 Currently, the only way to get tweets on your web page without using some server side code like PHP, is to use the official twitter widget.</span></p>